porter-dev/porter-archive/README.md

 2. Create a Project and [put in your cloud provider credentials](https://docs.getporter.dev/docs/getting-started-with-porter-on-aws).
 Porter will automatically provision a Kubernetes cluster in your own cloud.
 It is also possible to [link up an existing Kubernetes cluster.](https://docs.getporter.dev/docs/cli-documentation#connecting-to-an-existing-cluster)

 3. 🚀 Deploy your applications from a [git repository](https://docs.getporter.dev/docs/applications) or [Docker image registry](https://docs.getporter.dev/docs/cli-documentation#porter-docker-configure).

-## Want to Help?

-We welcome all contributions.
-If you're interested in contributing, please read our [contributing guide](https://github.com/porter-dev/porter/blob/master/CONTRIBUTING.md) and [join our Discord community](https://discord.gg/GJynMR3KXK).